umanlp/mope/README.md

 python src/mope_predict_l3.py config/pred_l3.conf
 ```

-System output is written to folder <predictions>.
+The system output is written to folder <predictions>.

 You can evaluate the predictions by running: